philippnormann/nvidia-sniper/README.md

 ## Configuration
 In the `customer.json` file, some fields require specific values.

-### `notification`
+### `notifications`
-The bot can send multiple apprise notifications, including a screenshot attachment upon successful checkout.
+The bot can send multiple push notifications, including a screenshot attachment along the checkout process.
 See https://github.com/caronc/apprise#supported-notifications for more information.
-Add additional entries to the `notification` dictionary in the `customer.json` file for multiple providers.
-For each notification channel, a custom `message` and a `title` can be set.
-Additionally, the `screenshot` attachment can be toggled per channel.
+Add additional entries to the `notifications` dictionary in the `customer.json` file for multiple providers.
+For each notification, a custom `message` can be set.
+Additionally, the `screenshot` attachment can be toggled per provider.

 A couple of example URLs for different notification services:
 - `pover://user@token`: Pushover